devopsdays/devopsdays-web/content/events/2024-london/speakers/becky-pauley.md

 +++

-Working as a primary school teacher, I started learning Python in my spare time- and got hooked on the feeling of solving problems.
-A few years ago I finally made the leap from teaching into tech!
-Since then, I've worked in Platform and Cloud Engineering roles- most recently at Venafi Jetstack Consult with a focus on Kubernetes and Cloud Native technologies.
-As well as all things infrastructure, I’m passionate about ways of working, learning and culture.
+A self-taught engineer and career changer, Becky made the leap from teaching to tech four years ago.
+She’s since worked in Platform and Cloud Engineering roles, with a focus on Kubernetes best practices and Cost-Optimisation.
+As well as all things Cloud Native, she’s passionate about ways of working, learning and community.
+In particular, she loves taking technical concepts and making them simple to understand.
+Becky also loves a challenge- and outside of work you’ll find her surfing, bouldering or hiking.